 At this stage, assume that the necessary pre-employment checks have been made.
 Pre-employment checks are not a direct payroll responsibility and should have been undertaken at the interview stage.
 These checks are to establish a prospective employee’s right to work in the UK under the Immigration, Asylum and Nationality Act 2006.
 See the Checking the employee’s right to work guidance note.

 The basic employee details needed are:

 Although not a mandatory item for employment law purposes, it is essential that a NINO is held for every employee.
-The NINO is the prime identifier used by HMRC and other government departments such as the Department for Work & Pensions (DWP).
+The NINO is the prime identifier used by HMRC and other government departments such as the Department for Work and Pensions (DWP).
 A valid NINO is in the format ‘aannnnnna’ where: